 By longitudinal band

-Wrap that function into another function add_loess_byilon() that takes the longitude index as its first argument and loops over gridcells within that longitudinal band.
+Wrap that function into another function add_loess_byLON() that takes the list of longitudes as its first argument and loops over gridcells (i.e. latitude values) within that longitudinal band.
 The data frame df is already nested.
 Write modified data for this longitudinal band to file again.
-Write this function into a file R/add_loess_byilon.R
+Write this function into a file R/add_loess_byLON.R

 # read from file that contains tidy data for a single longitudinal band